andrewmcgivery/obsidian-soundscapes/README.md

 This plugin makes use of the Youtube IFrame API and includes that script as a result.
 Youtube videos are loaded in the background.

+Additionally, the plugin makes a call to this github repository occasionally to check if there is a new version.

 ## Credits

 -   [Lofi beats](https://www.youtube.com/watch?v=jfKfPfyJRdk)